aritrac/WebDeveloper/ReadMe.md

 _The Exercise8_AgeCalculator is an exercise where we calculate the number of days from the number of years taking into_ _account the number of leap years_

+_The Exercise9_JSControlFlows is an exercise where we make use of if else if and else for an application logic_ _also we build a simple guessing game_